promixofficial/promix/wp-content/plugins/related-posts-for-wp/readme.txt

 5. Related posts are automatically added below your posts!

 == Changelog ==

-= 2.0.0: December 16, 2016 =
-* Tweak: New related post is found for parents of posts that are put back to draft or deleted.
-* Tweak: Related post are now removed when a post is put back to draft or deleted.
-* Tweak: Improved Content Matching Score algorithm.
-Better related content result.
-Rerun wizard for better results.
-* Tweak: Fixed issue with search queries with multiple words in manual post linking.
-* Tweak: Added post dates to manual linking screen.
-* Tweak: Fixed jQuery lib include for HTTPS websites.
-* Tweak: Added rp4wp_settings_sections filter to settings.
-* Tweak: Renamed 'Restart wizard' to 'Rebuild Linkage'.
-* Tweak: Added rp4wp_supported_post_types filter to various places.
-* Tweak: Added keys to settings to allow for more detailed filtering.
-* Tweak: Language updates for: NL, DE, FR, IT, BR, PT, RS, SE, UA.

 = 1.9.3: May 2, 2016 =
 * Tweak: Fixed a bug that caused the search query to reset when navigating through pages on the manual linking page.